Siberian cat breed information and advice

 Hypertrophic Cardiomyopathy (HCM)

 Hypertrophic cardiomyopathy (commonly known as HCM) is a serious heart condition that can affect Siberian cats.
 In HCM, the heart muscle becomes thick which prevents the heart from working properly.
-This inherited condition has been identified in some Siberian lines.
+This inherited condition has been identified in some Siberian cat breed lines.

 Unfortunately, there isn’t a DNA test for Siberian HCM but research into this condition is ongoing.
 If recognised early enough, long-term medication and other measures can slow the disease down.